 - Stopping smoking.
 There are lots of support groups and services available to help you with this.

 - Avoid constipation and straining.
 Using the ‘Squatty Potty’ position can really help.
-(This photo is from canvas and you can use it for free!)

 And a final quick tip for managing stress urinary incontinence …